opengov-lab/opengov-lab.github.io/docs/blog/posts/20251117-barbora-wins-knvi-award-opengov-thesis/barbora-knvi-2025-algorithm-register-transparency.md

   - awards
 authors:
   - dgraus
-title: "Barbora Wenzlova Wins KNVI 2025 Award for OpenGov Lab Thesis on Transparency in the Dutch Algorithm Register":
+title: Barbora Wenzlova Wins KNVI 2025 Award for Thesis on Transparency in the Dutch Algorithm Register
 description: Barbora Wenzlova wins the KNVI 2025 Award for her OpenGov Lab thesis on transparency in the Dutch Algorithm Register, written under the supervision of Jaap Kamps.
 image: barbora-knvi-2025.jpg
 ---